jetbrains-academy/scala-tutorial/Structuring Information/Defining Alternatives With Sealed Traits/task.md

 It is worth noting that, since the purpose of case classes is to aggregate values, comparing case class instances compare their values.

+## Exercise

+Complete the Rest class declaration for it to extend Symbol.